 At the same time, Zharimbetov himself expressed his readiness to ‘cooperate with the investigative bodies’ in exchange for withdrawal of the criminal charges.
 This is evidenced by the correspondence, published in the media.
 And so, on 5 October, 2013, Zharimbetov wrote a letter to the Agency of the Republic of Kazakhstan for Fighting Economic and Corruption Crimes .
 “I addressed the law enforcement agencies, starting in 2010, with a collaboration proposal, but did not find understanding for various reasons. (…) I want to say that I was misled by Ablyazov, like many other employees of the bank “, – Zharimbetov wrote.
 However, the management of BTA Bank believed that Zharimbetov was striving to “bargain with the Kazakhstani party, while continuing to support Ablyazov” and “failing to recant his political statements”.

 On 17 January, 2017, Zharimbetov was detained at the Istanbul airport.
-Zhaksylyk Zharimbetov’s wife, Akmaral Zharimbetova, addressed the Open Dialog Foundation for help.
+Zhaksylyk Zharimbetov’s wife, Akmaral Zharimbetova, addressed the Open Dialogue Foundation for help.
 She stated that Kazakhstani authorities were planning to kidnap her husband.
 On 21 January, 2017, it was reported that Kazakhstani special services transferred Zharimbetov from Turkey on a chartered plane.

-On 23 January, 2017, in an official inquiry to the Turkish authorities, the Open Dialog Foundation asked why, in violation of international agreements, the Turkish authorities rendered Zharimbetov to Kazakhstan in respect of which he had been granted refugee status; and why he was not provided with a legal counsel.
+On 23 January, 2017, in an official inquiry to the Turkish authorities, the Open Dialogue Foundation asked why, in violation of international agreements, the Turkish authorities rendered Zharimbetov to Kazakhstan in respect of which he had been granted refugee status; and why he was not provided with a legal counsel.
 The response to the inquiry is yet to be received.

 It is still unknown, which legal procedure – deportation or extradition – was applied during the rendering of Zharimbetov to Kazakhstan, and which authority has issued the decision.
 Facts give reason to describe the incident as ‘kidnapping’, carried out by Kazakhstani secret services in cooperation with the Turkish secret services.